TEXRail

 The new line is worth $1 billion.
-This segment of the Cotton Belt Rail Line is operated independent of the other segments, as it was built by Trinity Metro, instead of DART, who will be building the Silver Line to the east.
+It is considered a segment of the Cotton Belt Rail Line project, alongside the DART-operated Silver Line to the east.

 Officials with Trinity Metro are hoping the new rail line will entice non-member cities along the line to join the transit agency in its quest to become a regional transit entity.
-Cities along the route include Colleyville, Haltom City and North Richland Hills.
-The route also goes through small parts of Hurst and Southlake.
-Unlike Grapevine, those cities do not have room under the state-mandated 8.25% sales tax cap for the ¢ needed to join.
-Trinity Metro will not build a station along the line in those cities unless they become a member city first.
+Planned TEXRail stations led to agreements with Grapevine and North Richland Hills in 2006 and 2016, respectively, that allowed stations to be built within those cities.
+The route also passes through Haltom City, Hurst, and Colleyville, but these cities have not joined or signed interlocal agreements, preventing Trinity Metro from building stations in them.

 History

 Grapevine citizens voted 8,058 to 2,898 on November 7, 2006 to levy a 1-cent sales tax, of which 3/8¢ would authorize Grapevine to contract with Trinity Metro for rail service and another 1/8¢ for other transit improvements, like a downtown parking garage.
 This includes an expansion of the commuter rail system to link southwest Fort Worth to the north end of DFW International Airport.

 Trinity Metro's Board of Directors finalized their plans in October 2006 for the southwest-to-northeast expansion.
 Two commuter routes, a light rail route and a bus rapid transit route were under consideration.
 The Board's recommendation was a commuter rail line that runs in the southwest part of the city near Sycamore School Road, running near Texas Christian University and the Medical District on its way to the existing T&P Station and Fort Worth Central station.
 At that point it turns northwest toward the Stockyards before turning northeast toward DFW International Airport.
 Preliminary plans call for nine new stations with eleven total, and could be contingent on other cities along the corridor joining the agency.

 A proposal to use private funding to construct both TEXRail and DART's Dallas County segment was considered, but this plan was abandoned after necessary legislation was not passed in the State Legislature.
 Following this legislative defeat, Trinity Metro began pursuing federal grant funds in order to build TEXRail.
 On March 5, 2014, it was announced that the TEXRail project would receive $50 million in federal grant funds from President Barack Obama's 2015 New Starts Funding Budget.

 In April 2015, Trinity Metro approved a contract for pre-construction services, awarded to an Archer Western Contractors/Herzog Contracting Corp (Archer Western Herzog) a joint venture, as well as approving the final design for the Iron Horse and Smithfield Road stations.